10 Pieces of Knowledge Only the Top 0.01% of Buyers Use

 3

-Risk lives in the roof and the map.
-Roof age and geometry, wind mitigation, flood zone, and carrier appetite govern insurability and carry.
+Risk lives in the roof and the flood map.
+Roof age, wind protection, flood zone, and which insurance carriers will write the policy determine your annual costs.
 Finish quality does not.

 4

 Your tax basis is a strategy.
-Homestead, the Save Our Homes cap, and portability compound savings if you title and time correctly.
+Homestead exemption, the Save Our Homes cap, and portability build savings year over year if you title and time correctly.

 5

 Water creates micro-markets.
-Inlet behavior, bridge regimes, and canal depths can swing price per front foot more than finishes ever will.
+Which inlet you use, which bridges you pass under, and how deep the canal runs can move price per front foot more than interior finishes ever will.

 I. Market Mechanics: How the Top of the Market Actually Moves